hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

   :ref:`recover data <restoring_snapshot>` that was accidentally deleted or modified,

-- quota for VSC accounts that do *not* have KU Leuven as home institution are determined by the policy of the user's home institution.
+- quota for VSC accounts that do *not* have Leuven / Hasselt as home institute are determined by the policy of the user's home institute.
+Note that you can check the institute of your VSC account on the `VSC account page`_.

 .. _leuven_scratch: